 from the previous tidal cycle.
 In tidal mode, CORMIX considers the reduction in

-initial dilution due re-entrainment of material remaining from the previous cycle.
+initial dilution due to the re-entrainment of material remaining from the previous cycle.
 It does not consider unsteady build-up

-of material over several tidal cycles, it assumes a complete flushing of
+of material over several tidal cycles, it assumes complete flushing of

 the historic plume in the near-field, will occur within a tidal cycle.